• HOME

 Water is separate from the land.

-It has value
+Water has value

-It is property
+Water is property

 Within National Forests, Public Lands, and State Lands ranchers own surface and livestock water.